-- a) Where the Competitive Process involves the evaluation of price and other evaluated criteria, the contract is awarded to the highest scoring bidder. - b) The evaluation team must be selected and approved by Materials Management before the deadline for the submission of bids.
-In the case of an Open Competition, a minimum of three evaluators must participate in the evaluation process and a representative of Materials Management will serve as a facilitator and advisor to the evaluation team.
+- a) Where the Competitive Process involves the evaluation of price and other evaluated criteria, the Contract is awarded to the highest scoring Bidder. - b) The evaluation team must be selected and approved by Supply Chain Management before the deadline for the submission of Bids.
+In the case of an Open Competition, a minimum of three evaluators must participate in the evaluation process and a representative of Supply Chain Management will serve as a facilitator and advisor to the evaluation team.
 More than three evaluators may be required depending on the type of Procurement Project being evaluated and based on its size and complexity.
-The evaluation team must ensure that the evaluation plan as indicated in the solicitation document is followed, and scoring of the bids is defensible. - c) All evaluation team members must sign a declaration stating that they have no conflicts of interest in respect of the procurement process and agreeing to keep the content of bids and the evaluation confidential. - d) Once the mandatory requirements have been reviewed, the evaluation team should evaluate the compliant bids in accordance with the following steps: - i.
-Each individual evaluator should review each bid individually.
+The evaluation team must ensure that the evaluation plan as indicated in the Solicitation Document is followed, and scoring of the Bids is defensible. - c) All evaluation team members must sign a declaration stating that they have no conflicts of interest in respect of the Procurement process and agreeing to keep the content of Bids and the evaluation confidential. - d) Once the mandatory requirements have been reviewed, the evaluation team should evaluate the compliant Bids in accordance with the following steps: - Each individual evaluator should review each Bid individually.
 Bids should not be compared to one another during the evaluation process, but each should be evaluated on its own merits.
 During this preliminary evaluation process, individual evaluators should make notes, including their scores and any comments supporting their scores based on the established evaluation criteria.
+Preferably evaluators should make their notes only on the scoring sheets prepared for the evaluation process.
 Evaluators must remember that all evaluation notes are potentially subject to public release under access to information legislation and therefore all written comments must be fair, defensible and transparent.
-Evaluators must evaluate using the pre-established evaluation criteria and weightings as set out in the solicitation document and must only evaluate the materials included in the bidder's bid. - ii.
-If an evaluator believes clarification is needed in respect of information contained in a bid, they should make a note of it for discussion with the evaluation team.
-Under no circumstances should an evaluator attempt to contact or communicate directly with a bidder. - iii.
+Evaluators must evaluate using the pre-established evaluation criteria and weightings as set out in the Solicitation Document and must only evaluate the materials included in the Bidder's Bid.

+- ii.
+If an evaluator believes clarification is needed in respect of information contained in a Bid, they should make a note of it for discussion with the evaluation team.
+Under no circumstances should an evaluator attempt to contact or communicate directly with a Bidder. - iii.
 Once all evaluators have conducted their individual evaluations, the entire evaluation team should meet to finalize their scores in accordance with the Enhanced Consensus Scoring Protocol.
-A representative of Materials Management will serve as an observer and advisor to the evaluation team unless a fairness monitor is used as part of the evaluation process.

-- iv.
-If the evaluation team wishes to seek clarification from a bidder in respect of information contained in its bid, the evaluation team must consult with Materials Management.
-The evaluation team should prepare a draft of the clarification questions it proposes to ask the bidder for review by Materials Management.
-If determined to be appropriate, Materials Management will send the clarification request to the bidder.
-The bidder's response will be provided to Materials Management.
-Materials Management will review the response from the bidder and, if it is determined to be appropriate, will provide it to the evaluation team. - v.
-Once the evaluation of non-price factors has been completed and the scores for the non-price factors have been totaled, the evaluation team should factor in the evaluation of price in accordance with the method set out in the solicitation document.
+A representative of Supply Chain Management will serve as an observer and advisor to the evaluation team unless a fairness monitor is used as part of the evaluation process. - iv.
+If the evaluation team wishes to seek clarification from a Bidder in respect of information contained in its Bid, the evaluation team must consult with Supply Chain Management.
+The evaluation team should prepare a draft of the clarification questions it proposes to ask the Bidder for review by Supply Chain Management.
+If determined to be appropriate, Supply Chain Management will send the clarification request to the Bidder.
+The Bidder's response will be provided to Supply Chain Management.
+Supply Chain Management will review the response from the Bidder and, if it is determined to be appropriate, will provide it to the evaluation team. - v.
+Once the evaluation of non-price factors has been completed and the scores for the non-price factors have been totaled, the evaluation team should factor in the evaluation of price in accordance with the method set out in the Solicitation Document.